Rosalie Sorrels: Legacy, retirement and death

 Folk singer Nanci Griffith wrote a fictional song about Sorrels, titled "Ford Econoline" after the passenger utility vehicle.
-The song depicts Sorrels escaping an unhappy Mormon marriage, driving from Salt Lake City to San Diego with her five children to start a new life as a folk singer.
+The song depicts Sorrels escaping an unhappy marriage, driving from Salt Lake City to San Diego with her five children to start a new life as a folk singer.
 The true part of the story was that Sorrels certainly did drive her five children around the US in a Ford Econoline van as she toured and sang.
 The song was included on Griffith's 1987 album Lone Star State of Mind, which hit number 23 on the US Country charts.
 The "rollicking" song was not released as a single, but it was performed frequently by Griffith in concert, including a standout appearance backed by the Chieftains and Roger Daltrey in Belfast in the early 1990s.

-Sorrels was a long established figure on the national folk singer-song writer scene.
+Sorrels was a long-established figure on the national folk singer-song writer scene.
 She was well known for her story telling.
-In its 2017 announcement of her death, the Idaho Statesman proclaimed, "The legendary folksinger also was known for her ability to spin a yarn and hold an audience in the palm of her hand."
+In its 2017 announcement of her death, the Idaho Statesman proclaimed "The legendary folksinger also was known for her ability to spin a yarn and hold an audience in the palm of her hand."
 Strongly identified with her native state, she held a prominent place in Idaho cultural life.

 In 2005, health considerations were slowing her pace.
 By the end of the decade, she had mostly retired to her home on Grimes Creek outside of Boise.
 Sorrels died on June 11, 2017, at a daughter's home in Reno, Nevada.
-The Idaho Statesman closes its announcement of Sorrels' passing with her own lyrics from My Last Go Round, a 2004 album.
+The Idaho Statesman closes its announcement of Sorrels's passing with her own lyrics from My Last Go Round, a 2004 album.

 When my wandering soul shall rest, and my last song gets sung, I'll find the brightest and the best; On my way back home, all my long lost friends and lovers, once again they will be found; And I'll kiss all their shining faces on my last go round.